feathr-ai/feathr/feathr_project/docs/index.rst

 ==================================
 If you are an end user, read `Feathr User APIs`.

-If you are a Feathr internal developer, read `Feathr APIs for Internal Developers`

 If you have any suggestions for our API documentation, please help us improve it by creating_ a Github issue for us.

 .. _creating: https://github.com/linkedin/feathr/issues/new

-Feathr APIs for End Users xiaoyzhu
+Feathr APIs for End Users
 ==================

 .. toctree::